 Can I find my own Co-op?

-However, make sure that your chose Co-op position fulfills all requirements such as minimum of 280 to 420 hours of work, paid, provided supervision, and is in an area of your academic field.
+However, make sure that your chose Co-op position fulfills all requirements such as minimum of 420 hours of work, paid, provided supervision, and is in an area of your academic field.

 What is the application fee?

 There is a one-time application fee that will be applied to your goSFU account.
 Please visit here for more details.

 How much does Co-op cost?

 Aside from the application fee, Co-op students pay tuition fees only when they are placed in a job.
 This fee applies to every term that you work, including extensions and Self-Directed Work Terms.
 Fees are generally due the 7th week of classes.
 Students who are placed locally continue to have access to the U-Pass.

 I am an international student, how do I apply for my Co-op work permit?

 International students are required to obtain a valid Co-op work permit from Immigration, Refugees and Citizenship Canada (IRCC) before applying to SFU Co-op jobs.
 This is different from your off-campus work permit.
 We recommend applying for the Co-op work permit as early as possible as processing times can be lengthy.
 To apply you must submit a letter provided from the Co-op office indicating you are part of the Co-op program along with your application.
 You will be issued the letter at the beginning of your New Student term.
 See here for more information.